Rat poison: hard-hitting facts about using it in your chicken coop.

 For example, when I saw this I should have realised long before I did that it was sign something was wrong ...

-Chickens choosing strange places to roost can be a sign of a rat infestation.
+Chickens hiding in the roost can be a sign of a rat infestation.

 Rats will actually chew on chickens feet and legs - which is why chickens don't want to be anywhere near where rats are.

-Using poison at all should really be a last resort, and using it inside buildings isn't advisable.
+Using poison at all should absolutely be a last resort, and using it inside buildings is not advisable.
 If you have an infestation inside your home, you really need to get professional advice.

 Safe ways to use rat poison.